krkowal/PythonAGH/zad1/README.md

 - Search finds books that have user input phrase in part of their name, part of their author name or one of their tags
 - Search example: phrase: tom -> books found: Tom Sawyer, Tomcio Paluch; phrase: harry -> books found: Harry Potter I, Harry Potter II; etc.
+- Email is just a mock (no verifying if email contains @ etc. when creating new user)